Fleury helps Golden Knights beat Blackhawks 2-1 in shootout

+CHICAGO (AP) — Vegas played its ace, and it beat all the hands for Chicago.

-CHICAGO (AP) — Marc-Andre Fleury made 31 saves through overtime and two more stops in the shootout, leading the Vegas Golden Knights to a 2-1 victory over the Chicago Blackhawks on Tuesday night.
+Marc-Andre Fleury made 31 saves through overtime and two more stops in the shootout, leading the Golden Knights to a 2-1 victory over the Blackhawks on Tuesday.

+Playing for the second straight night for the last stop of a three-game trip, Vegas used a stellar performance by Fleury to improve to 7-0-0 against Chicago since entering the league for the 2017-18 season.

+“He’s our ace.
+I mean he’s been outstanding all year for us,” coach Gerard Gallant said.

 Fleury was beaten by Jonathan Toews in the first round of the tiebreaker, and then turned away attempts by Patrick Kane and Alex DeBrincat.
-Jonathan Marchessault and Shea Theodore beat Robin Lehner on the other end, giving Vegas the victory after it lost 6-2 at Philadelphia on Monday night.
+Jonathan Marchessault and Shea Theodore scored on Robin Lehner on the other end, giving Vegas the victory after it lost 6-2 at Philadelphia on Monday night.

 It was win No. 446 for Fleury, snapping a tie with Terry Sawchuck for seventh on the NHL career list.

-The Golden Knights also improved to 7-0-0 against the Blackhawks since entering the league for the 2017-18 season.
+“I thought our game got better as the game went on,” Fleury said.

 Kirby Dach scored his first goal in his second NHL game for Chicago, and Lehner had 33 saves in an impressive performance.
 Dach was selected by the Blackhawks with the No. 3 overall pick in this year’s draft.